Vulnerability: Mutual and Consensual

-I’ve come to realize that there are some people who have pretty much no problem when it comes to making the decision to be vulnerable.
+There are some people who have pretty much no problem when it comes to making the decision to be vulnerable.
 However, what people may or may not realize is that there is a right and wrong way to go about it.
-We have to very selective about the people with whom we choose to vulnerable, as well as how we’re going about that.
+We have to be very selective about the people with whom we choose to be vulnerable, as well as how we’re going about that.

 Who Can I Run To?

 Understand that your friends, family, and spouse care about you deeply.
-They want you to be well; but just leaning on one person to dump those types of thoughts to can be very draining for them.
-Instead, select that very small few who you know you can be seen without the judgement.
+They want you to be well, but leaning on one person to dump those types of thoughts can be draining for them.
+Instead, select that very small few who you know you can be seen without judgment.

 Non-Consensual Vulnerability and Oversharing

 We can’t expect to project our vulnerability for the entire world to see and come out of that unscathed.
-The problem with going on rants and ‘venting’ on social media in such a detailed, personal way is that 1) It breeds negative and 2) You force others into a non consensual vulnerability relationship.
-Seeing her posts like that everyday (and I mean every single day) was uncomfortable, irritating, and usually brought my energy down as well so I decided to unfollow her for a while.
+The problem with going on rants and ‘venting’ on social media in such a detailed, personal way is that 1) It breeds negativity and 2) You force others into a non-consensual vulnerability relationship.
+Seeing her posts like that every day (and I mean every single day) was uncomfortable, irritating, and usually brought my energy down as well so I decided to unfollow her for a while.